The Carbon Atom

 6″ guns are being produced by Bethlehem Steel.
 Photo: Wikimedia Public Domain, circa 1905

 These manufacturing plants have helped build skyscrapers, bridges, and countless other structures.
-They have also been instrumental in the development of new technologies, solving railway construction issues to assembly lines for other products.
+They have also been instrumental in developing new technologies, solving railway construction issues, and building assembly lines for other products.

-There was no time more profitable for the steel mill than during the industrial revolution which began in the nineteenth century and up to the mid-twentieth century.
+No time was more profitable for the steel mill than during the Industrial Revolution, which began in the nineteenth century and continued until the mid-twentieth century.

-And there wasn’t a company more notable to achieve the country’s manufacturing demand than Bethlehem Steel, which provided the product for 125 years starting in 1887.
+And there wasn’t a company more notable for achieving the country’s manufacturing demand than Bethlehem Steel, which provided the product for 125 years, starting in 1887.

 How Steel is Made

 Steel does not grow out of thin air.
-It begins with the mining of iron ore, which then has to be combined with the element carbon via a blast furnace.
-Let’s get ma more involved in understanding how this process works.
+It begins with mining iron ore, which is then combined with carbon via a blast furnace.
+Let’s get more involved in understanding how this process works.

 Mining the Iron Mineral